(revised June 13, 2018, effective June 13, 2018)

 Section 4.
 Endorsements shall be made only after the close of filing for the offices described in Section 1 of this Article, at a meeting of this Committee no later than forty-five (45) days prior to the election, or, in the case of a run-off election called less than sixty (60) days prior to the date of the election, no later than fourteen (14) days before the election.

 Section 5.
-All Democratic candidates for the offices listed in Section 1 shall be notified by mail, with certificate of mailing or delivery confirmation, postmarked within seven (7) days of the close of filing, or, in the case of a run-off election called less than sixty (60) days prior to the date of the election, no later than seven (7) after the call of the election, of the date, time and location of the endorsement meeting, and of the requirements for endorsement.
+All candidates eligible for endorsement under Sec.
+3(a) shall be notified by mail, with proof of mailing, postmarked within seven (7) days of the close of filing, or, in the case of a run-off election called less than sixty (60) days prior to the date of the election, no later than seven (7) after the call of the election, of the date, time and location of the endorsement meeting, and of the requirements for endorsement.

 Section 6.
 In the case of a run-off election, no new endorsement shall be made for any office for which a candidate in the run-off has already received the endorsement of this Committee.

 Section 7.
 Endorsement shall be by sixty per cent (60%) vote of those members present and voting, or by adoption of a consent calendar of candidates pursuant to Section 8 of this Article.
-For endorsements not adopted by consent, voting shall take place for each office in ballot order.
+For endorsements not adopted by consent, voting shall take place for each office by written ballot.
 No vote on endorsement shall be taken by secret ballot.
 In the absence of a sixty per cent (60%) vote for any candidate for an office, the position of the Committee shall be one of no endorsement.

 Section 8.
 The Chair of this Committee may convene a Screening Committee, consisting of the members of the Executive Committee, for the purpose of preparing a consent calendar of candidates for endorsement.